On this page you can read about how the research at the Cancer Registry is divided into different units.

 The research projects range from classical epidemiology to molecular and clinical epidemiology.
 The section's research projects are aimed at primary and secondary cancer prevention.

-The section's goal is to use molecular analyzes on biobank material, as well as bioinformatics methods to understand cancer development.
+The section's goal is to use molecular analyses of biobank material and bioinformatic methods to understand cancer development and develop cancer biomarkers.

 The section shall serve as a link between all cancer registry departments and sections, external labs and bioinformatic groups.